NonFunCoders/Takeaways/takeaways-model/README.md

 # Takeaways Model

-An advanced AI coding assistant built on Mistral 7B, specialized in providing high-quality code solutions with detailed explanations.
+An advanced multilingual AI model built on Mistral 7B, specialized in Bangla language reasoning and understanding with support for question answering, natural language inference, and common sense reasoning.

 ## Features

-- Multi-step reasoning with Chain-of-Thought
+- Multi-step reasoning in Bangla with Chain-of-Thought
-- Code generation and explanation
+- Question answering and text comprehension
-- Real-time interaction support
+- Natural language inference and logical reasoning
-- Structured MDX-style outputs
+- Common sense understanding in Bangla
 - Local deployment via Ollama
 - Web API interface